fsh-org/Open-Fsh-license/README.md

 - You can: Paid softwere but licensed code and service at no additional cost.

 ## 4. Credit
-You must credit the original authors with the credit visible in clear easy to read text next to the parts used or in a general credits page.
+You must credit the original authors with the credit visible in clear easy to read text next to the parts used or in a general credits page and linking to the original source.